XalyLodak/cccx/README.md

 #### Execute

-Install Python on your computer (logic)
+Install Python on your computer https://python.org/

 Windows :
 ```